Chapter 2 The Data We Use

 - profiles IDs cannot contain missing values (NA)

-- horizon top and bottom depths are identified by columns
+- horizon top and bottom depths are identified by column names

 - ideally there are no gaps, overlap, or missing top/bottom depths (more on that later)